DevMiser/Lumina_Frame/README.md

 If you would like to use the optional 3D-printed frame and speakerphone cradle, follow these instructions.

 3D print the frame, cradle, cradle bottom, and four of the tabs [Figure 1].
 The STLs for these 3D parts are on this GitHub repository.
 The recommended setting for slicing the STLs are 0.20mm quality with 25% infill.
-Only the ______ needs supports.
-The metric screw size is _mm x 0._mm x 8mm.
-They are available here:
+Only the frame and cardles require supports while printing **add detail**

-Use four Phillips pan head screws to screw the tabs in place to hold the display on the frame [Figure 2].
-Insert the speakerphone in the cradle and put on the bottom and hold it in place with three screws [Figure 3].
+Use four of the Phillips pan head screws to screw the tabs in place to hold the display on the frame [Figure 2].
+Insert the speakerphone in the cradle, put on the cradle bottom and hold it in place with other three screws [Figure 3].

 Insert the prongs on the speakerphone cradle into the frame [Figure 4].
-This is a tight fit and should hole on its own but use superglue to bond it if you would like.
+This is a tight fit and should hold on its own but use superglue if you want to permanently bond them together.

 Use the optional angle adapter for the power port.